dobrou/CsvLINQPadDriver/README.md

 ### Extension Methods ###

-Driver provides extension methods for converting string to nullable types:
+Driver provides extension methods for converting string to `T?`. `CultureInfo.InvariantCulture` is used by default.

 ```csharp
 // Bool.